EsmaNErdem/ptownguide/README.md

 # ptownguide

 Hi,
-I live in Ptown and here is my amateur Ptown guide Website.
+I live in Ptown and want to share my experience with you.
+Here is my amateur Ptown Guide.
 Stay tuned for updates and more!
 Adiós por ahora!